 What Other Breeds Have Different Colored Eyes?

-Not all blue merle Australian Shepherds have blue eyes, even though blue eyes are commonly associated with them.
+Not all blue merle Australian Shepherds have blue eyes, even though blue eyes commonly associate with them.
 It is possible for them to have different eye colors, including brown or amber.
 However, if you’re looking for other breeds that commonly have different colored eyes, there are a few to consider.

 The Siberian Husky is well-known for its striking blue eyes, but it can also have one blue eye and one brown eye, a condition known as heterochromia.
 Other breeds with different colored eyes include the Border Collie, Catahoula Leopard Dog, and Dalmatian.
 It’s important to note that while different colored eyes can be aesthetically appealing, it doesn’t necessarily affect a dog’s health or behavior.